Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Introduction

 \subsection{Dimensional Annotation Lifetime}

 Contemporary type systems for numeric computation differ in how long dimensional information remains available during compilation.
 Systems with dimensional annotations (F\#'s Units of Measure~\cite{kennedy2009units}, Boost.Units in C++~\cite{schabel2008boost}) discard those annotations before code generation.
 The dimensional information serves as a compile-time check and then vanishes; the emitted code is dimensionally unaware.
 We refer to this as \emph{early erasure}: the annotations are consumed during type checking and do not survive to the compilation stages where representation selection and memory placement decisions occur.
-Systems with rich dependent types (F*~\cite{swamy2016dependent}, Idris~\cite{brady2013idris}, Agda~\cite{norell2007agda}) preserve type-level information into generated code, but at the cost of decidability: type checking in the general dependent case is undecidable, and practical systems rely on SMT solvers with timeout heuristics.
+Systems with rich dependent types (F*~\cite{swamy2016dependent}, Idris~\cite{brady2013idris}, Agda~\cite{norell2007agda}) preserve type-level information into generated code, but at the cost of automation: while type checking a fully elaborated term is decidable by design, proof search and type inference in the general dependent case are not fully automatable, so practical systems require user-supplied proof terms and interactive development, with solver-backed verification relying on timeout heuristics.